 The G-spot is not hard to find.
 Put your finger just inside your vagina and push up.
+(Like the fingers in the diagram.)
 There it is!
 Feel the ridges?
 Press gently but firmly all around it.
 Get to know your G-spot, and you CAN ejaculate cups full of erotic juices — if you choose to — because ejaculation can occur with an orgasm or without one.

-Because the G-spot is a prostate gland, it is naturally ultra-sensitive.
+The G-spot is a prostate gland, and is therefore naturally ultra-sensitive.
 Learn how to re-awaken its sensitivity, have G-spot orgasms, and flow fountainous bursts of female ejaculate!

 SPECIAL THANK YOU

 Dr. Beverly Whipple and Dr. John Perry and Dr. Alice Ladas for their scientific discoveries on the G-spot, specifically the muscles and nerves involved in the orgasm.
 These were published in their ground- breaking book: The G-Spot and Other Recent Discoveries About Human Sexuality (1982).
 Dr. Milan Zaviacic for his 20-year cellular study on the female prostate published in his monograph: The Human Female Prostate (1999).
 His scientific discoveries were many, including the existence of female ejaculation as prostatic fluid.

 Citations and References – Important Science Studies on the G-Spot (Female Prostate) and Female Ejaculation (Prostatic Fluid)